 The simplest way to see exactly what's on your Apple device's screen is buy Apple's VGA (Dock Connector or Lightning) or HDMI (Dock Connector or Lightning) adapters.
 Those adapters plug into the connector at the bottom of your device and send out a video signal to the projector or TV at the other end.
 There's no software to install–it just works when you plug it in.
 Those adapters sell for between $27 and $45.
 I want to tell you about iTools because it's a free mirroring solution.

-iTools software from ThinkSky is a free download for Mac and PC that requires no special cable to mirror an Apple device's screen to a computer. iTools can use iPad's, iPhone's, or iPod touch's USB charge/sync cable to grab the connected device's screen and show it on your computer.
+iTools software from ThinkSky is a free download for Windows PCs that requires no special cable to mirror an Apple device's screen to a computer. iTools can use iPad's, iPhone's, or iPod touch's USB charge/sync cable to grab the connected device's screen and show it on your computer.
 If your computer is already connected to a projector, it's handy to have your device's screen appear on your computer, which will make it appear on the projector screen.

-Unlike wireless mirroring solutions like Apple TV, AirServer, and Reflector, iTools requires the device to be tethered to a computer.
+Unlike wireless mirroring solutions like Apple TV, AirServer, Reflector, and X-Mirage, iTools requires the device to be tethered to a computer.
 But, that means you don't have to worry about your Wi-Fi network being compatible because the mirroring does not go through Wi-Fi.

 iTools calls itself the "one-stop manager of your iPhone, iPad & iPod touch."
 The software can do much more than mirror your screen, so finding the mirroring option is somewhat hidden.
-On Mac, click Desktop under your device's name and then click the Record Screen tab.
-On a PC, click Desktop under your device's name and click the Live Desktop tab.
+On your PC, click Desktop and click the Live Desktop tab.
 For the best picture, click the full screen icon.

 iTools has built-in screenshot and recording capabilities.
 You can make a photo or video of exactly what's happening on your device. iTools can include a voiceover using your computer's microphone.
 Unfortunately, your device's sound is not recorded directly through iTools.
 You could hold your device's speaker up to the microphone when recording if you need your device's audio output in a screencast.